 One reason that travel expenses balloon out of control for most businesses can be traced to a lack of clarity around travel policy.
 Basically, most companies fail to develop a clear policy for travelers to refer to when arranging travel plans.

-A concise travel policy should include detailed information on booking flights, meal allowances, hotel and ground transportation costs and any extraneous expenditures, as well as instructions on how to handle extraordinary circumstances.
+A concise travel policy should include detailed information on booking flights, meal allowances, hotel and ground transportation costs and any extraneous expenditures, as well as instructions on how to handle extraordinary circumstances like the recent viral outbreak.
 The policy should explain procedures for getting costs approved while outlining how expenses are processed.

 The more specific you are, the less room for error.
 Create a policy that standardizes the approval process while setting clear guidelines.
 This helps keep employees on budget, and it also prevents employees from booking expensive trips without approval.